School Logo

 Class Teachers: Mrs Tamlin & Mrs Taylor

-Teaching Assistants: Mrs Adams
+Teaching Assistant: Mrs Adams

 Class Information